Iron Banner guide - Destiny 2

 Rewards work a little bit different in Iron Banner these days.
 Players will no longer receive a new gun for completing a quest step (because the seasonal Iron Banner quest is gone).
 The new system ties new weapons to your Iron Banner rank – hit a specific new rank and earn a new weapon.
 You will also receive an Iron Engram at each new rank.

-Season of the Haunted weapons, armor, and rewards
+Season of Defiance weapons, armor, and rewards

 - Rank Reset: Ascendant Shard

-- The Hero’s Burden
+- The Hero's Burden Legendary Submachine Gun

 As Iron Banner continues to shift and change over the coming seasons, make sure to check back here so you know what to expect.
 You can also take a look at the Shacknews Destiny 2 Strategy Guide for a look at other special events.